RGBKnights/Lusus/GAME.md

 * Deadspace - uses up a slot
 * Condemn - uses up 2 slots
 * Wrap - bearer gains the ability to wrap around the left and right sides of the board
-* Ghost - peieces around the ghost can not move
+* Ghost - pieces around the ghost can not move
 * Immobilized - cant move at all
 * Hit & Run - On Capture make a passive move
 * Knowledge - Opponent hand revealed